dkaushik94/Gitlab-Jenkins/jenkins-doc.md

 ![hook_success](./screenshots/hook_success.png)

-Now any push or commits in the repo will automatically trigger a build in jenkins.
+Now any push in the repo will automatically trigger a build in jenkins.
 Lets try that out!</br>

 Lets edit the README.md file and push the changes to see if its triggering a build.